What Makes a Great Website in 2025? The Do’s and Don’ts

 Choose the Right Typography

 Type is the foundation for print and web content.
 Ensure your fonts are readable and don’t clash with other stylistic choices.
 After all, good web design typography adds value.
 It’s where content meets design.
-Bad typography choices will distract people from reading and cause them to bounce off your website.
+Bad typography choices can distract readers and cause them to leave your website.

 There are endless font combinations to choose from.
-You can use Font Pair for examples of complimentary Google font pairings.
+You can use Font Pair for examples of complementary Google font pairings.
 Adobe Fonts is included in any Creative Cloud subscription and has a vast selection.
-Ensure the font is on your website’s platform; otherwise, you must custom-code it or choose an alternative.
+Ensure your website’s platform supports the font; otherwise, you must either custom-code it or choose an alternative.

 Pick a Professional Color Palette

 A perfect color combination attracts the right users, while a poor combination can lead to distraction and confusion.
-When choosing a color palette, it’s essential to consider using colors that align with your brand identity and appeal to your target audience.
+When selecting a color palette, it’s crucial to choose colors that align with your brand identity and appeal to your target audience.

 When choosing colors, you have to balance emotions and functionality.
 We recommend using bold colors to highlight CTA’s and more subtle colors to make those longer text sections more effortless.
 Remember, form follows function!
 Always prioritize readability and user experience.

-If you’re struggling with picking a sound color palette, try using a color generator to give you some ideas or hire a professional designer.
-Are you debating if you should DIY your website or hire a professional?
+If you’re struggling to pick a sound color palette, try using a color generator to get some ideas or hire a professional designer.
+Are you debating whether you should DIY your website or hire a professional?
 Read this list of pros and cons of DIYing and hiring a website designer to decide what to do.

 Use Better Messaging